rhsu/Drop7/README.md

 Drop7
 =====
-The Proejct folder of Drop7
+This if the project directory of Drop7.

+This directory contains the following:
-This is version 0.2
+1. Drop7 project: version 0.2